gesirdek/app-creator/README.md

 Tested only on Postgre.

 To be able to create project from database, consider below for database design.

-- table names needs to be plural except pivot tables.
+- Table names need to be plural form except pivot table names.
-- pivot tables include both tables.
+- Pivot table names must include both tables' name as singular form.
-- To implement moduler design, add module name to table comment
+- To implement moduler design, add module name to table comment.
+If you need to add a comment to any table, add double semicolon (;;) before your comment.

 ### Customizing Model Scaffolding

 To change the scaffolding behaviour you can make `config/models.php` configuration file fit your database needs.
-[Check it out](https://github.com/reliese/laravel/blob/master/config/models.php) ;-)

 ### Tips